Li0n-0/CrewLight/README.md

 ### What is needed ?

 [ModuleManager](http://forum.kerbalspaceprogram.com/index.php?/topic/50533-121-module-manager-275-november-29th-2016-better-late-than-never/) is the only dependency, all credit go to ialdabaoth and sarbian

+### Know issues :

+Lights on kerbal's helmet don't turn on/off as the sun rises/falls.
+Lights will be turned on if the kerbal un-board in the dark but status of the sunlight won't be checked after that.

 ### What to do if it doesn't work ?